 Are you depriving yourself of a wonderful tropical vacation ’cause you’re a Nervous Nellie?
 Have you found yourself suddenly alone and just can’t imagine taking a trip all by yourself?
 Are you dreaming of sitting by the pool with a margarita?
+Read on to find out how to travel alone if you’re a Nervous Nellie.

 I was doing very well in my journey into widowhood.
 My anxiety was fading away.
 Every day I congratulated myself on the challenges I had taken on and accomplished.
 There was just one thing, though, a stumbling block I had a tough time getting over.
 Traveling by myself.